Top 9 Sambal Oelek Substitutes

 What Happens To Sambal Oleek After Spoilage?

 Answer: Once the spice mix gets spoiled, it loses its flavor and aroma.
-This happens
+This happens because the spices lose their natural oils and become rancid.

 What can I use if I don’t have sambal oelek?